forsbergsskola-se/201-algorithms-and-datastructures-Jacob-Roming/README.md

 ## **The problem to be solved**
 The problem that I have set out to solve is one which involves several different player characters on a grid.
-These characters want to meet somewhere, in the most efficient manner possible.
+These characters want to meet somewhere, in the most efficient manner (lowest cost) possible.

-The most interesting part of this problem is that there is no defined goal.
+The most interesting part of this problem is that there is no defined goal at the start.
 The pathfinding must be done without a predefined goal, instead the goal is decided *after* the pathing has finished.
 The most efficient place to meet up cant be decided until it is known how difficult it is for each player to navigate to different grid spots.

 Some squares on the grid can be completely inaccessible, while others have an above average cost for traversal.
 This needs to be taken into consideration when acessing the most efficent place to meet up at.

+## **Real world applications**
+A real life application could be for an RPG game with a grid system where you want characters to meet up for a cuscene or the like.
+Or perhaps if you have several NPCs who are supposed to travel around the gameworld in a group, that have become scattered for some reason and need to meet up again.

 ## **Potential approaches**